open-mmlab/mmaction2/docs/en/user_guides/1_config.md

 ## Config File Naming Convention

 We follow the style below to name config files.
 Contributors are advised to follow the same style.
+The config file names are divided into several parts.
+Logically, different parts are concatenated by underscores `'_'`, and words in the same part are concatenated by dashes `'-'`.

 ```
 {model}_[model setting]_{backbone}_[misc]_{data setting}-[gpu x batch_per_gpu]-{schedule}_{dataset}-{modality}